 This Silk paint is also really great for our studio because it’s water resistant and can hold up to cleaning and frequent use.
 Dixie Belle’s website recommends to apply with a dry synthetic brush, and I used the mini angled brush they sell.
 I actually got a few brushes from Dixie Belle and I’ve used them all since they arrived, and honestly, these are the best brushes I’ve ever owned.

 I didn’t apply a top coat since the paint says it doesn’t need one, but after the 30 day cure time has passed, I may add a coat of Dixie Belle Flat Clear Coat to the tabletop to prevent from scratches since we use scissors and punches in that area.
-I’ll see how it holds up and make that decision later I think.
+I’ll see how it holds up and make that decision later.
+Update: After a few months, I did end up adding the clear coat.
+The top never got scratched or damaged, but it was difficult to dust.
+I used two coats of clear coat and now I can clean the top much easier.

 The Finished Office Storage Cabinet